Peanut Allergy Treatment

-OIT involves taking a small amount of peanut powder by one of two ways:
+OIT involves taking a small amount of peanut protein by one of two ways:

-- An allergist who specializes in peanut allergy desensitization carefully prepares and administers a non-pharmaceutical grade peanut product using specific protocols.
-While these commercial products are not FDA-approved as a food allergy treatment, they have shown proven benefits for thousands of patients.
+Allergists who specialize in peanut allergy treatment can provide oral immunotherapy with an office-based product.
+The allergist prepares a non-pharmaceutical grade peanut OIT using specific protocols.
+While these commercial products are not FDA-approved, they have shown proven benefits for many patients.

 Sublingual immunotherapy (SLIT)

 SLIT is another form of peanut allergy treatment.
+It is not FDA approved.
 SLIT involves placing drops of a peanut protein extract under the tongue for 2 minutes before swallowing.
-A 2019 study showed promise in children ages 1 to 11, but more research is needed to prove it is safe and effective.
+A 2019 study of SLIT showed promise in children ages 1 to 11.
+But more research is needed to prove it is safe and effective.

 Epicutaneous immunotherapy (EPIT)

-The peanut patch is a treatment that will require close supervision by a physician.
+The peanut patch is a treatment that requires close supervision by a physician.

 How does peanut allergy oral immunotherapy work?

-Peanut allergy patients are given a capsule with peanut powder that can be mixed into food.
+Peanut allergy patients are given a capsule with peanut powder.
+It can be mixed into food.
 When taking it, patients consume a controlled dose of peanut protein.
 The dose is gradually increased over time.
-Eventually a level of peanut tolerance is reached.
-So, if there’s an accidental exposure, it won’t trigger a severe allergic reaction.
+In time, the patient reaches a level of peanut tolerance.
+This means if there’s an accidental exposure, it won’t trigger a severe allergic reaction.

-This is not a peanut allergy cure.
+Peanut allergy OIT is not a cure.
 Patients must continue to avoid peanut products.
-They may need to continue undergoing OIT even after a tolerance level is reached.
+They may need to continue undergoing OIT even after reaching a tolerance level.